 About the Cottonmouth Snake

-The cottonmouth is found in the southeastern part of the United States, most often in the swamps and other bodies of water of Florida, Louisiana and Mississippi.
-It can grow about three feet long and is a heavy-bodied, sluggish snake that’s rarely found far from water.
-Because of this, it eats aquatic life such s frogs, fish, baby turtles, other snakes, wading birds, and other small animals found around water.
+The cottonmouth is found in the southeastern part of the United States, most often in the swamps and other bodies of water of Florida, Louisiana, and Mississippi.
+It can grow up to six feet long and is a heavy-bodied, sluggish snake that’s rarely found far from water.
+Because of this, it eats aquatic life such as frogs, fish, baby turtles, other snakes, wading birds, and other small animals found around water.
 They’ve even been known to eat carrion, which is unusual for snakes.